Wedding Welcome Speech: Tips for Expressing Gratitude and Joy

 “Welcome to _____ & _____ wedding reception!
 I am (name).
 Please take your seats so we can officially welcome our guests of honor.”

 “Friends and Family of the _____ and _____, welcome and thank you for being here on this important day.
-We are gathered together to celebrate the very special love between _____ and _____, by joining them in marriage.”
+We are gathered to celebrate the very special love between _____ and _____, by joining them in marriage.”

 “Hello everyone and welcome.
 Thank you for joining us on this day of gladness and good fortune. _____ and _____ are coming together to publicly proclaim their undying love through the celebration of their marriage.
 So we are all here to learn about loving and being loved, and to watch the miracle of love exchanged enriches every one of us.”